 Process to Apply & Eligibility

 All applications must be submitted electronically.
 Paper applications will NOT be accepted.
 All applicants will create an account with login credentials on our thid party website, Submittable, allowing work to be saved and continued at a later date.
 Only GISD employees are eligible to submit applications.
 A student or parent should never complete an application for funding from GEF.
 All projects must directly benefit GISD students and align with GEF’s mission to enrich the educational experience and prepare students for the future.
 There are three application types to solicit funding from GEF:

 All submissions must include the following attachments:

-5. Proof of support from GISD’s Director of Facilities (Paul Byers – firstname.lastname@example.org) for any project that requires installation or alteration of a building in any way, email: Director of Facilities Erich Kreiter at email@example.com.
+- Proof of support from GISD’s Director of Facilities for any project that requires installation or alteration of a building in any way, email: Director of Facilities Erich Kreiter at email@example.com.

 Things to Avoid: